adityakavalur/slurm-docker-cluster/README.md

 > You can check the status of the cluster by viewing the logs: `docker-compose
 > logs -f`

-## Adding users to the Cluster
+## Adding users to Slurm

-To add users to the cluster, run the `addusers.sh` script:
+To add users to slurm, so that they can submit jobs, update and run the `addusers.sh` script:

 ```console
 ./addusers.sh